 The breed also has some tendencies to suffer from pancreas dysfunctions, particularly pancreatic insufficiency.
 Since the German Shepherds have a genetic predisposition towards it, the Shilohs are more prone to it too.
 Chronic or recurrent pancreas inflammation may increase the chances of developing this condition.

 Unfortunately, the Shiloh Shepherd does not usually live a very long life.
 However, if it lives a healthy lifestyle, with plenty of physical activity and a good diet (and much love!), this dog may live up to 15 years.

-Shiloh Shepherd – care
+Shiloh Shepherd – Care And Grooming

 These dogs need a lot of love, and if they don’t get enough of it, they’ll be sure to ask for it – quite loudly, most of the time!
 Howling is in their nature – it’s simply the easiest way for them to ask for some attention.
 So, instead of getting impatient, it’s better to just pet them for a while.

 When it comes to coat care, the Shilohs require much more attention than the other Shepherd breeds.
 Due to the dense structure of their coat, they need some proper brushing every once in a while.
 Shiloh Shepherd breeders usually recommend brushing these dogs at least once per week.

 What happens if you do it rarer or avoid it altogether?
 Well, the fur will eventually get extremely knotted.
 It may even form dreadlocks.
 Taking care of it then will take twice as much time and effort.
 It’s better to avoid it – using that dog brush regularly.

 You don’t have to bathe the Shiloh Shepherd dog often.
 Every two or three months is quite enough.
 Note that the dogs with the smooth hair type need bathing more often, since their undercoat adheres to the body, unlike the plush type’s.